Virtual Machines

 We offer these asynchronous communication methods:

 • Asynchronous queues in VLUA and GELUA: you enqueue a string of source code in the target LUA VM.
 This code contains the information you want.
-For example, you might enqueue the string "electrics.event('throttle', 0.6)" into a VLUA VM.
+For example, you might enqueue the string "input.event('throttle', 0.6)" into a VLUA VM.

 • Asynchronous events in UI: you enqueue an event that javascript will be notified about, and various listeners can react to it.
 For example, you might enqueue the event "MenuHide".